1905-may06-dotnet/team3-skep-project2/README.md

 *allow meeting to have ratings to allow age appropriate content.

-*implament BGG api for Board Game information.
+*implement BGG api for Board Game information.

+*Admin accounts to remove users,and update collections and locations

 *TBA